glitch-game-club/glitch-game-club/CONTRIBUTING.md

 Our current [list of starter games are here](https://github.com/mickfuzz/mozilla_html5_game_clubs/wiki#starter-games--thimble-tutorials)

-To volunteer to write a game, [please Sign up here by creating an issue](https://github.com/mickfuzz/mozilla_html5_game_clubs/issues/new) or just write a game and contribute it.
-See below for details.
+To volunteer to write a game, [please Sign up here by creating an issue](https://github.com/mickfuzz/mozilla_html5_game_clubs/issues/new) or just write a game and contribute it to the games section of our codebase via a pull request.
+[See below for more details](#how-to-contribute-games-and-code-based-resources).

 ### Sharing Game Assets and Tutorials on how to make them